grz0zrg/fsynth/documentation/mk/docs/ui.md

 Once the MIDI input is captured, the green square become red again (a locked state) and the MIDI control will be assigned to the widget.

-It is possible to reset the MIDI control assigned to the widget by clicking on the red square and clicking again on the green square aka double clicking.
+It is possible to reset the MIDI control assigned to the widget by clicking on the red square and clicking again on the green square (double click).